jakedheath123/SpaceX/README.md

 ## Description

   SpaceX provides information on all the past and most recent SpaceX launches.
 As a user you are able to view the entire list of missions to date (by default) or filter by a particular year.
 Launch success or failure is represented by a green or red mission name respectively.
-Futher details about each specific mission can also be viewed, including a detailed description of the launch event and gallery of associated photographs of the launch itself.
+Further details about each specific mission can also be viewed, including a detailed description of the launch event and gallery of associated photographs of the launch itself.

 ## Getting Started
 These instructions will provide you with a copy of the project on your local machine.